 9. How long does it take to complete a typical Seminary degree and what is a typical course load?
 It depends.
-The M.Div. degree is designed to be completed over three years at a rate of sixteen credit hours per semester.
+The M.Div. degree is designed to be completed over three years at a rate of fifteen credit hours per semester.
 However, many students will take longer because of life circumstances.

 10. What is required to apply to Ekklesia Seminary?